cdelledonne/vim-cmake/README.md

 * Visual experience, shows CMake output in a console-like window
 * Plug-and-play, but configurable
+* Slick management of build configurations
-* Autocompletion for build targets
+* Autocompletion for build targets and build configurations
-* Airline/statusline status information, including current build type
+* Airline/statusline status information, including current build configuration
 * Written in Vimscript (other than one tiny Bash script)

 **Requirements**